uPortal-Project/uPortal/assembly/quickstart/README.txt

   spaces.
 - Nothing else should be running on ports 8005, 8080, or 8887.
 - Path to the @quickstart.name@ folder should not contain spaces.
-- On windows an unzip utility OTHER than the Extrator utility that comes with the OS is required.
+- On windows an unzip utility OTHER than the Extractor utility that comes with the OS is required.
 See: https://issues.jasig.org/browse/UP-2024